shift-f10/shift-f10/README.md

 Tracking down processes can sometimes take a long time and eventually, you will reach a dead end and you need to dig in the event-log to find processes with event id 4688.
-Get-psEventLog.ps1 helps automate the process.
-The process IDs on the event log are in Hex and this helps convert them to a more user friendly decimal to easily correlate with most utilities.

-Sometimes it is easier to visualize how these processes were launched, so I decided to utilize Google Chart to generate a visual representation of the events.
-That's where Gen-Mapper.ps1 comes in.
-Unfortunately I am very novice so you're going to have to cut and paste it to your fav browser in jfiddle.net.
+Get-psEventLog.ps1 helps automate the process by parsing the relevant information.
+It also converts the process IDs from hex to decimal to easily correlate with most utilities such as tasklist, etc.  It also checks to see if the process is currently running and check the AppID in the commandline (in the case of dllhost.exe) and bumps it against the registry to find the application name.

+This script outputs to an html file to easily view the data.
+In addition, mapping the processes using Google Chart.

 Must run the files with admin privs since security log requires admin.

+Issues:
+- Must be online to view the Chart as Google's license does not allow use of their API offline
+- Must use IE to view file and allow content, Chrome for some reason has some settings to trust local files, I still need to look into that